Basics

 • Mean what you say.
 Ask for what you want/expect firmly and clearly, but without bullying.
 You cannot expect a horse to do what you ask if you are unclear or unsure when you ask.

 • Approach every horse with the belief that everything is going to go well, and that you will be able to complete the task at hand.
-If you don’t think that you can complete the task at hand, do not approach the horse. (you may work on mastering this for the rest of your life)
+If you don’t think that you can complete the task at hand, do not approach the horse.

 • Horses follow your lead.
 If your body, voice, or manner says that something may go wrong, the horse will sense it and things may indeed go wrong.
-(Horses read anxiety or tentativeness in humans as “this is a bad situation: run for your life, we are going to die”.
-Self preservation is the horse’s primary goal and if you, as the “herd leader” are worried about the outcome, why should they go along with you?)
+Horses read anxiety or tentativeness in humans as “this is a bad situation: run for your life, we are going to die.”
+Self preservation is the horse’s primary goal and if you, as the “herd leader” are worried about the outcome, why should they go along with you?

 • This is not to say that you should move quickly or always assume that the best will happen.
 It is just that you should plan ahead so that everything is in your favor and not attempt procedures for which you are unprepared.
 Moving quietly, but confidently, in the knowledge that you have prepared for all eventualities, will improve the outcome every time.